luci/luci-py/appengine/swarming/doc/User-Guide.md

 Bot selection is defined as:

-*   A list of key:value dimensions.
+*   A list of `key:value` dimensions.
 This is the core bot selection mechanism to select which bots are _allowed_ to run the task.
+But this also supports OR like `key:value1|value2`.

 The dimensions are important.
 For example be clear upfront if you assume an Intel processor, the OS distribution version, e.g. Windows-7-SP1 vs